Social anxiety disorder (SAD) is sometimes referred to as social phobia.

 You Are Not Alone

 Everyone has moments of insecurity, which may magnify depending on the situation they are in.
-Statistics show that as many as fifteen million people in the United States suffer from social anxiety disorder.
-While social anxiety disorder may feel overpowering, you must not let it consume you.
+Statistics show that as many as fifteen million people in the United States suffer from this.
+While it may feel overpowering, you must not let it consume you.
 Seek out the support of a trusted individual like a compassionate mental health practitioner.

 And in addition to common methods of treatment like psychotherapy, wellness activities, like eco-therapy, yoga, mediation, or mindfulness training may also help.
 These methods can calm the more severe aspects of this disorder.
 When used in partnership with support systems and regular therapy, this disorder can be managed and will not control your life.
 You are not alone.